Stage 6 EAL/D

 Course overview

-- After confirming their email address, students are given access with a username and password to the EAL/D Moodle courses in the NSW School of Languages e-learning site.
+• After confirming their email address, students are given access with a username and password to the Canvas courses in the NSW School of Languages (NSL) e-learning site.

-- The course has been purpose written for Stage 6 EAL/D and is an ATAR course.
-It includes interesting and interactive materials with a variety of exercises, while offering ample exam preparation and practice.
+• The course has been purpose written for Stage 6 EAL/D and is an ATAR course.
+It includes interesting and interactive materials with a variety of activities, while offering ample exam preparation and practice.

-- Students share a Google Doc with their teacher to enable simultaneous feedback and development of student written work during class time.
+• Students share an interactive document with their teacher to enable simultaneous feedback and development of student written work during class time.

-- Students also complete exercises online, which are then uploaded, marked by their teacher, and returned online for quick feedback.
+• Students also complete online activities and written tasks, which are then uploaded, marked by their teacher, and returned online for quick feedback.

-- Students are taught via face to face video conference, Google Hangouts or Zoom lessons, according to what is available at the home school.
+• Students are taught via face-to-face online lessons lessons, according to what is available at the home school.
 Telephone lessons are also sometimes used for extra support.

-- Students receive 2 lessons per week (45-50 minutes each) either individually or in groups of two.
+• Students receive 2 lessons per week (45-50 minutes each) either individually or in small groups.

 Term 1